How your hidden beliefs keep you feeling overwhelmed

 Stress is there to keep you alert and prepared in case of danger.
 Yet since it stems from a primitive part of the brain, it’s relying on information stored from your earliest bad experiences, which it keeps on file in your deep below the surface of conscious thought.

 This is all to say you’re not entirely in control of your stress response – it keeps triggering the stored emotions, even when your rational self wishes it wouldn’t.

 So even if you try rationalizing by telling yourself everything is and will be fine, that primitive brain keeps silently sending signals that say otherwise.
 The result is that feeling of overwhelm or stuckness.

-Which is how, unless you come face to face with your Saboteurs, they’ll keep running your life and you’ll call it fate.
+This is why, unless you come face to face with your Saboteurs, they’ll keep running your life and you’ll call it fate.
 Or better said; “Until you make the unconscious conscious, it will direct your life and you will call it fate.” – Carl Jung

 Of course, understanding what’s going on beneath the hood doesn’t instantly fix the problem, but it’s a great first step.
 The next piece is to keep pulling your focus away from reliving the past or worrying about the future is where the real opportunity for growth.

 And you probably know the solution lies in the ability to shift your focus and attention.
-When you know how to manage your thoughts, you have everything you need to begin breaking free of feelings of fear and overwhelm.
+When you know how to manage your thoughts and emotions, you have everything you need to begin breaking free of saboteur-driven feelings of fear and overwhelm.

 The gift is in the present

 Breathwork is my favorite exercise for managing thoughts and emotions, but any technique you can easily use to bring your awareness into the present moment gives you the opportunity to stop yourself from falling back into old, saboteur-driven patterns.